Youth-Centered Environmental Shift Program

 Associate Director-Content, Health & Sexual Health360-725-6364

 In 2019, staff at OSPI created the Youth-Centered Environmental Shift Program (YES!).
-Prompted by the Centers for Disease Control and Prevention's (CDC) call to support new research regarding community-level primary prevention strategies for sexual violence (SV), YES! is to be implemented with rape prevention and education program funding from the Washington State Department of Health (DOH).
+YES! is supported by Rape Prevention and Education Program funding from the Washington State Department of Health to advance community-level prevention of sexual violence.

 YES!
 Goals